nycu-sslab/Hopscotch/README.md

 ## Citation

-If you use Hopscotch-JS for academical purpose, please cite the followings:
+If you use Hopscotch-JS for an academic purpose, please cite the followings:

 - Alif Ahmed and Kevin Skadron.
 2019.
 Hopscotch: a micro-benchmark suite for memory performance evaluation.
 In Proceedings of the International Symposium on Memory Systems (MEMSYS '19).
 Association for Computing Machinery, New York, NY, USA, 167–172. https://doi.org/10.1145/3357526.3357574
 - Liu, An-Chi and You, Yi-Ping, "Offworker: An Offloading Framework for Parallel Web Applications,"  M.S. thesis, Institute of Computer Science and Engineering, National Yang Ming Chiao Tung University, Hsinchu, Taiwan, 2022.
 [Online].
 Available: https://etd.lib.nctu.edu.tw/cgi-bin/gs32/tugsweb.cgi?o=dnctucdr&s=id=%22GT0708560050%22.&switchlang=en